-Human Interest Pricing
+Human Interest Pricing and Fee Schedule

 - Employer fees: $120 per month plus $4 per employee per month

 - Employee fees: 0.50% per year of assets plus approximately 0.07% per year in fund fees

 3(21) investment fiduciaries act as co-fiduciaries, whereby Human Interest will provide advice to an employer with respect to funds on a 401(k) investment menu, but the employer will retain the discretion, and legal liability, of accepting or rejecting the advice.

-Human Interest 401(k) Payroll Integrations and Connections
+Human Interest 401(k) Payroll Integrations

 For example, if an employee reduces their savings rate from 10% to 6%, or if they get a raise, the person running the plan is legally required to make sure that the correct amount of money is taken out of the employee’s paycheck and deposited into their retirement account.
-There can be large penalties for getting this wrong, so this is a feature that works right out of the box for this vendor.
+There can be large penalties for getting this wrong, so this feature of Human Interest saves a ton of time and headache.

-Human Interest 401(k)
+Human Interest 401(k) Features Overview

 |All in Cost||Overall low cost; details below|

 |Fiduciary Coverage||3(38) Investment Fiduciary or|

 3(21) Investment Fiduciary

 |Pricing Details||Employer fees: $120 per month plus $4 per employee per month|

-Employee fees: 0.50% per year of assets plus approximately 0.08% per year in fund fees
+Employee fees: 0.50% per year of assets plus approximately 0.07% per year in fund fees

 |Employee web experience||Excellent|